Best Disney park for toddlers, ranked with tips from a mom

 It’s easy to think first of high-speed thrill rides when imagining a Disney World vacation.
 But it’s vitally important to build in moments and opportunities for relaxation during your trip no matter your age.

 Plus, EPCOT has multiple play areas.
-There’s an outdoor playground and splash pad in World Discovery.
+There’s Journey of Water inspired by Moana.
+Guests can interact with water in new ways.
 You can also enter through the exit of Mission: SPACE to find a very cool indoor playground.

 The World Showcase offers additional spaces to explore, including trails that lead to a waterfall in Canada, a hedge maze in the United Kingdom, an alpine-themed model train garden in Germany and drums in the outpost area between China and Germany.